FraidOfWater/Exp-Image-Sorter/README.md

       It would be cool to have a singular, compiled version of this fork released on the authors original releases page.

-            I think this release should include each version separately for ease of navigation: sortimages-singleview, multiview and QOL (with a download in authors page, and a link to "external" source code, here)
+            I think this release should include each version separately for ease of navigation: sortimages-singleview, -multiview and -QOL (with a download in authors page, and a link to "external" source code, here)

             Here we should also compile a new version of original multiview, (latest pyvips and use latest source code)